prosyslab/DAFL-artifact/README.md

 │  ├─ DAFL-input                 <- Input files for DAFL
 │  │  ├─ dfg                     <- Data flow graph
 │  │  └─ inst-targ               <- Instrumentation targets (list of functions)
-│  ├─ DAFL-input-naive           <- Input files for DAFL, but with naive slicing.
+│  ├─ DAFL-input-naive           <- Input files for DAFL, but with naive slicing │  │
-│  │
 │  └─ build_bench_*.sh           <- The build scripts to build the target programs
-│                                   for each fuzzing tool.
+│                                   for each fuzzing tool │
-│
 ├─ fuzzer                        <- Directory for fuzzing tools │  ├─ AFL                        <- The initial rule used for
 │  ├─ ...
-│  └─ setup_*.sh                 <- The setup scripts to setup each fuzzing tool.
+│  └─ setup_*.sh                 <- The setup scripts to setup each fuzzing tool
 │
-├─ tool-script                   <- Directory for fuzzing scripts │  └─ run_*.sh                   <- The fuzzing scripts to run each fuzzing tool.
+├─ tool-script                   <- Directory for fuzzing scripts │  └─ run_*.sh                   <- The fuzzing scripts to run each fuzzing tool
 │
 └─ sparrow                       <- Implementation of Sparrow, the static analyzer
 ```